 - Qualifying widow(er)

 Your Ohio filing status must be the same as your federal filing status.
-If you and your spouse filed a joint federal tax return, you must file a joint Ohio tax return.Learn how filing status affects your taxes
+If you and your spouse filed a joint federal tax return, you must file a joint Ohio tax return.How filing status affects your federal income taxes

 Ohio income tax rates

 Starting with the 2019 tax year, Ohio has reduced the number of tax brackets from eight to six and lowered tax rates by 4%.
 For 2019 taxes, the brackets and corresponding tax rates are: